aloneInEntropy/CG-Tutorial/Tutorial.md

 ![[Pasted image 20231205161617.png|500]]

 With that, you have successfully created a new simple textured model in Blender.

+#### 1.4.7: Embedded Textures
+Blender actually lets you draw and create materials within the editor and export them with your models.
+These are known as "embedded materials".
+They can be saved externally to be edited with an image editor or drawing app, or designed right in Blender.
+Adding them to a model is simple enough, but a few changes will need to be made.

+First, create a new Blender project.
+This time, we'll create a cone.
+Select the cube and press `Delete` or 'X' to delete the cube, then press Shift + 'A' to add a new mesh. [pic] Go to `Mesh -> Cone`. [pic of cone]

 ## Part 1.5 - Testing
 (Not unit testing; sorry if you freaked out).
 This is a halfway point, a section made to check if you've set up everything correctly.
 For simplicity's sake, I have pushed all my imports into a separate `main.h` file and only import that into `main.cpp`.
 You don't have to do this, but I found it easier to manage.